Egyptian Army: Equipment

 Egypt's varied army weapons inventory complicates logistical support for the army.
 National policy since the 1970s has included the creation of a domestic arms industry (including the Arab Organization for Industrialization) capable of indigenous maintenance and upgrades to existing equipment, with the ultimate aim of Egyptian production of major ground systems.
 By 1985, Egypt had acquired 659 M60 tanks with a new letter of offer also being issued by the United States Department of Defense for an additional 94 M60A3 tanks, on top of the 659 already in service.
 The U.S. also sold Egypt nearly 500 AGM-114 Hellfire anti-tank guided missiles.

-In the second half of 1984, General Dynamics received a $150 million contract to build a "new tank plant," to be called Factory 200, outside of Cairo.
+In the second half of 1984, General Dynamics received a $150 million contract to build a "new tank plant," to be called Factory 200, in Abu Zaabal, an industrial suburb north of Cairo.
 It initially overhauled U.S. M60 tanks and M88 Recovery Vehicle.
 M1 Abrams production commenced in 1992.
+It is now called the Armoured Production and Repair Factory.

 Today, the Egyptian Army uses a variety of weapon systems and vehicles from United States, Russia, and other national suppliers.